Sulfide

-Sulfide (British English also sulphide) is an inorganic anion of sulfur with the chemical formula S2− or a compound containing one or more S2− ions.
+Sulfide (also sulphide in British English) is an inorganic anion of sulfur with the chemical formula S2− or a compound containing one or more S2− ions.
 Solutions of sulfide salts are corrosive.
-Sulfide also refers to chemical compounds large families of inorganic and organic compounds, e.g. lead sulfide and dimethyl sulfide.
-Hydrogen sulfide (H2S) and bisulfide (SH−) are the conjugate acids of sulfide.
+Sulfide also refers to large families of inorganic and organic compounds, e.g. lead sulfide and dimethyl sulfide.
+Hydrogen sulfide (H2S) and bisulfide (HS−) are the conjugate acids of sulfide.